limjiahau/income-expense-tracker/README.md

 # Income & Expense Tracker built with Streamlit including NoSQL Database

 - Keeping track of my monthly income and expenses on an interactive web app created with Streamlit by leveraging Python and the Streamlit library.
-- I used the free NoSQL Database from deta (https://deta.sh).
+- Using the free NoSQL Database from deta (https://deta.sh).
 - To visualise the monthly spending, I am using a Sankey Chart from Plotly.
 - Uploaded onto Streamlit Cloud.
 - Utilised Streamlit's Secrets Management to secure sensitive finance data.